-Students may elect to self-study or take a guided DAT-prep course (or both!) to prepare for the DAT.
-What a student decides is completely dependent on their own financial situation and beliefs in their study skills.
+You may elect to self-study or take a guided DAT-prep course (or both!) to prepare for the DAT.
+What you decide is completely dependent on your own financial situation and beliefs in your study skills.
 It is not mandatory to take a prep-course; in fact, many UGA students do quite well on the DAT through self-study alone.
 The key is to devise a plan, stick to it, and take multiple (at least 5-6) full-length practice exams.

-The ADA offers an easy sample test in a paper format, which is a good start to understand the test.
 Prometric also offers an online tutorial of how the DAT works and a checklist for test takers to utilize before the day of the test.
-Students also have an opportunity to take a DAT Practice Test.
-The computer-based practice test is timed and reflects the actual DAT testing time of 4 hours and 30 minutes.
+The computer-based practice test is timed and reflects the actual DAT testing time of 5 hours.
 Upon conclusion of the test students will receive an unofficial report indicating the number of correct questions.
 Students can also take a Test Drive with Prometric that simulates the day of the test to alleviate any anxiety before the official test date.

 The best preparation for the DAT is to have completed college coursework in the topics/content of the test, but this is not enough.
 Additional study and review is necessary to achieve a competitive score.
 Study should be followed by practice testing in the same format (computer-based) and circumstance (timing) of the actual test.
-Upon completion of a practice test the student must determine what they still need to study.
-Many commercially available materials have computer based testing, comprehensive score solutions, and diagnostic score reports that will help students direct their efforts.
+Upon completion of a practice test you must determine what you still need to study.
+Many commercially available materials have computer based testing, comprehensive score solutions, and diagnostic score reports that will help direct your efforts.

 A competitive score at any given school is usually at or above the average score for the immediately preceding entering class.
-Students may view these scores in the ADEA Guide to Dental Schools chapter 3, Deciding Where to Apply.
+You may view these scores in the ADEA Guide to Dental Schools chapter 3, Deciding Where to Apply.
 Schools may also have minimally acceptable sub-scores.
-The admissions office will tell the student if they recommend a repeat of the DAT based on any sub-score.
+The admissions office will tell you if they recommend a repeat of the DAT based on any sub-score.

-The ADA and ADEA offer various products, resources and tools to assist students with the DAT exam and there are a wealth of other private options, including Kaplan, DAT Bootcamp, Chads Videos, etc.
+The ADA and ADEA offer various products, resources and tools to assist you with the DAT exam and there are a wealth of other private options, including Kaplan, DAT Bootcamp, Chads Videos, etc.